mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 This is the first time we see the name of the type being written using a small letter.
 That's important.
 Indeed, `p` is not a specific type.
 It is a *type variable*.
 This means that `p` can be potentially many different, concrete types.

 It wouldn't however make sense for `5` to have - for example - `Bool` type.
-That would be nonsense.
 That's why `Num p =>` part is also written in the type description.
 It basically says that this `p` has to be a *numeric* type.

 So, overall, `5` has type `p`, as long as `p` is a *numeric* type.
 For example, writing `5 :: Bool` would be forbidden, thanks to that restriction.

 The exact mechanism at play here will not be discussed right now.
 We still have to cover a few basics before we can explain it fully and in details.
 But perhaps you've heard it about it already - it's called *typeclasses*.
-We will learn about typeclasses very soon, and after we do, this whole type description will be absolutely clear to you.
+We will learn about typeclasses very soon.
+After we do, this whole type description will be absolutely clear to you.

 For now, however, we don't really need to go into specifics.
 Throughout this article, we will use concrete, specific types, so that you don't get confused.
 I am just warning you about the existence of this mechanism so that you don't get unpleasantly surprised and discouraged when you investigate the types of functions or values on your own.

 Which I encourage you to do!
-Half of reading Haskell is reading types, and you should be getting used to that.
+Half of reading Haskell is reading the types, and you should be getting used to that.

 #### Functions and Operators